tari-labs/tari-university/src/preface/introduction.md

 ### Guiding Principles

 1. The topic researched should be potentially relevant to the Tari protocol; Chat to us on #tari-research on IRC if you're not sure.
-2. The topic should be thoroughly researched;
+2. The topic should be thoroughly researched.
 3. An critical approach should be taken taken (in the academic sense), with critiques and commentaries sought out and presented alongside the main topic.
 Remember that every white paper promises the world, so go and look for counterclaims.
-4. A recommendation/conclusion section should be included, providing a critical analysis on whether or not the technology/proposal would be useful to the Tari protocol
+4. A recommendation/conclusion section should be included, providing a critical analysis on whether or not the technology/proposal would be useful to the Tari protocol.
 5. The work presented should be easy to read and understand, distilling complex topics into a form that is accessible to a technical but non-expert audience.
 Use your own voice.

 ### The Submission Process